Skip to content

 Sailfin ships with package-management commands that target a default public registry at pkg.sfn.dev.
 All registry-touching commands (sfn add, sfn publish) resolve the registry URL through the same three-tier precedence — see sfn config below for how to redirect the toolchain at a private registry.

 Scaffold a new Sailfin capsule in the current directory.
 Writes a capsule.toml manifest (with the capsule name inferred from the directory) and a starter src/main.sfn.
+The generated manifest includes a [toolchain] sfn = "<version>" pin set to the version of the sfn binary running init — see Toolchain Pinning Flags.

 Usage: